stuy-jwu20/OrderedArrayList/README.md

   After writing the header, we said to start overriding methods.

 Someone shared their screen and we helped him on getting started and they asked if we need a private variable.

+Wondered about what "no serializable class" could possibly mean since some of us got that message.